-The benefit of this system is that you can install the water butt yourself and get harvesting straight away at minimal cost.
-Remember that if you are purchasing a water butt system you need to calculate how much rainfall you expect to receive.
-You may need to install an overflow pipe or purchase a larger container if you are expecting large amounts of rainfall (I.e. in an area of the UK that receives particularly high percentages of rainfall all year round).
+The benefit of this system is that you can install the water butt yourself and get harvesting at minimal cost.
+Remember, if you are purchasing a water butt system, you need to calculate how much rainfall you expect to receive.
+You may need to install an overflow pipe or purchase a larger container if you live in an area with large amounts of rainfall.

 Gravity Feed Systems

-The water butt can be a great system to trial rainwater harvesting, but if you want to ramp things up and reduce your reliance on the mains a step further, then you will want a more complex rainwater harvesting system.
+The water butt can be a great system to trial rainwater harvesting, but if you want to further reduce your reliance on the mains water supply, then you will want a more complex rainwater harvesting system.
 The first system to consider is a gravity feed system.
-These are systems that collect water on the roof of your property when it rains and feed the water directly into the filter system of the tank.
+These are systems that collect water on the roof of your property when it rains and feed the water directly into the filter system of a tank.

 Pump Feed Systems

-Gravity is great and we will thank Sir Isaac for his discovery for many years to come, but if you want to make a professional job out of your rainwater harvesting system then you will require a pump feed system.
+If you want to make a professional job out of your rainwater harvesting system, then you will require a pump feed system.
 With the tank at ground level, or even under the ground, you can maximise the amount of water you harvest before using a pump system to move the water around your home.

 The benefit of this system is that the pumps, like the KSB Hya-Rain, can clean and filter the water for you, ensuring that you are receiving a clean source of water.
 These systems also maximise your harvest potential by connecting to large underground tanks.
-The only potential downside to this system is the initial set up cost, but once you have the initial sting out of the way, you will recoup the costs when paying reduced water bills.
+The only potential downside to this system is the initial set up cost, but once you have the initial cost covered, you will recoup the costs when paying reduced water bills.

 If you’re struggling for advice, ring our dedicated pump experts for free advice on 0800 112 3134 or 0333 577 3134.